How to Create a Custom Module in Magento 2?

 • Dependency: Magento_Catalog.
 We could have multiple dependencies.
 In this case, we would put <module name=”..” /> nodes under the sequence node.

+Step 3.
 Now, Create a registration.php file

 Each module must have this file, which guides Magento on how to locate the module.
 Continuing our example, create the file app/code/MageDelight/RocketBazaar/registration.php.
 Now, put the following content into it: